PaulRichez/strapi4-plugin-route-permission/README.md

 ## 🎉 &nbsp; _Result_

-On strapi startup it add every permission configured in your route config
+On strapi startup it add only new permission configured in your route config

 ![](./docs/console.png)
 ![](./docs/result.png)